Existence-First — Canonical Manifesto

 Existence Is Explicit

-Reality begins only when existence is declared.
+Reality begins only when existence is explicitly admitted.

 Context Is Inherited